Political positions of Nigel Farage: Foreign intervention

-Farage stated that migrant exodus from Libya had been caused by NATO military intervention, approved by David Cameron and Nicolas Sarkozy, in the civil war in Libya.
+Farage's position on interventionism has evolved over time, becoming more supportive of Western-led regime change.
+In 2013, Farage criticised sanctions on Iran, and in 2015, stated that migrant exodus from Libya had been caused by NATO military intervention in the civil war in Libya.
+However, in 2025 Farage called for the Iranian government to be "wiped out", and at the outbreak of the 2026 Iran war called for the United Kingdom to support the American and Israeli operation.

 Australia

 Farage has previously been supportive of the Liberal Party of Australia.
 In 2015, he praised the immigration policy of then-prime minister Tony Abbott.
 Farage had frequently endorsed an "Australian-style" points system of immigration for the United Kingdom.
 By 2018, Farage was more critical of the governing Liberal Party, saying "if in Australia there is not a greater connection with those who actually want patriotic values, for those who think that immigration needs looking at, for those who are really worried about energy prices, if the Liberal Party can't sort itself out, then something, a big shock will come along and replace it."

 In 2019, while speaking at the Sydney Conservative Political Action Conference, Farage condemned Malcolm Turnbull as a "snake" who "pretended to be a conservative", and praised his successor Scott Morrison, who had ousted Turnbull in a leadership spill the year prior.

 Some political commentators and journalists in Australia have compared Farage to One Nation leader Pauline Hanson.
 Farage has praised Hanson for drawing attention to immigration as an issue while also saying that he disagreed with some of her rhetoric and in 2022 described Hanson and the then opposition leader Peter Dutton as "important voices" in Australian politics but argued that Australian conservatives needed to do more to inspire voters.